circuithub/atmosphere/README.md

 ### Submit a Job --> Callback --> Job

 The callback is returned after job1 completes, but execution will continue to job2 if no error occurred.
-The callback from job2 will be ignored.
+The callback from job2 (and subsequent) will be ignored.

 ```coffeescript
 	job1 =